MHC Traveling Exibits

 The traveling exhibit consists of nine text panels (24” x 36”), a 60-minute video featuring 5-minute artist interviews, plus educational materials for school groups.
 An expanded version of this exhibit, with additional large format photographs and approximately 60 artifacts, is available for travel.

-Qualla Arts & Crafts Mutual: sample Panel
+Qualla Arts & Crafts Mutual: Sample Panel